Shopify Pricing: Plans, Fees, and Hidden Costs 2023

 If you pay for a one-year price plan, the monthly cost comes to:

-Shopify offers more convenience compared with WooCommerce because of its built-in hosting.
-However, you'll need to be a self-starter with Shopify because it's business support is a lot more hands-off than a provider like Americommerce, which offers ecommerce consulting and custom product development.
+However, you’ll need to be a self-starter with Shopify because its business support is a lot more hands-off than a provider like Americommerce, which offers ecommerce consulting and custom product development.

 Why You Can Trust Our Research